 Now we need to log in to your router.
 Open up a web browser and type the IP address into the address bar and press enter.
 You can use any web browser that you like: Chrome, Firefox, Edge, Opera, or Safari will all work.
 They all have an address bar where you can type in either website addresses or search terms.
 In the address bar (circled below) simply put the IP address of your router.

-In the example above that router's IP address is 192.168.0.1.
+In the example above the router's IP address is 192.168.0.1.
 Be sure to put your router's IP address in the address bar.

 This should take you to the router's login screen.

 You need to know your router's username and password.
-If you've never set them that it's likely that they are the defaults.
-You can find a list of default passwords here.
+If you've never set them, then it's likely that they are the defaults.
+You can find a list of Default Passwords here.
 When in doubt you can always try admin password or blank or a combination of the two.

 Try various combinations from the list above.
 If none of them work we have many more to choose.
 Go find your router manufacturer on our Routers List and then find your router.
 You should see a list of all known usernames and passwords.

 Once you're logged into your router, you need to find the port forwarding section.

 Sometimes it's called Virtual Servers, sometimes it's called Apps and Gaming, and sometimes it's just called Port Forwarding.
 Sometimes it's hidden under the firewall section, sometimes it's hidden in the security section, and sometimes it's in the LAN section.
 Look around a little and you should find it.